-Brendon Urie told Billboard that the reason behind their long song titles was because “a lot of bands in the scene were doing cool stuff like that, so we took it step further.”
+Brendon Urie told Billboard that they chose long song titles because “a lot of bands in the scene were doing cool stuff like that, so we took it a step further.”
 Oh, and because they saw Fall Out Boy did it and thought “oh, that’s fun.”
 Yes, a reason Panic! has long song titles is just because it looked fun–is anyone surprised?
-“There’s a Good Reason” is a comedic song telling the story of someone–in this case, Ryan Ross–ruining the “perfect” night to for a woman who pretends to be someone she’s not, purely for revenge.
-The lyrics describe Ross using using psychological warfare to undermine the other guests–having them take off all their fancy attire so only he’s nicely dressed, instantly elevating him above everyone else.
+“There’s a Good Reason” is a comedic song telling the story of someone–in this case, Ryan Ross–ruining the “perfect” night of a woman who pretends to be someone she’s not, purely for revenge.
+The lyrics describe Ross using psychological warfare to undermine the other guests–such as forcing them to remove their fancy attire so only he’s nicely dressed, instantly elevating him above everyone else.
 Ross continues to destroy the party by lacing cigarettes, spiking drinks, and as the song title eludes to, he numbers the tables so he can find this girl and harm her.
 (Now enjoy this gif of a fetus Ryan and Brendon.)

 The closing track talks about prostitution and cheating, and the false realities of love one who indulges in either may create.
 The lyrics reference Fremont Street, the second most famous street in Las Vegas, where several major casinos are located.
 “Build God” also samples “My Favorite Things” from The Sound of Music in the chorus, and puts a negative, mocking twist on this list of likable things.
 “Build God” is a twisted song, blending vaudevillian music with sexual storytelling lyrics to create a song that hooks you in.
 The music video, however, is so freaking weird that I honestly don’t know what else to say about it.

 Like what you hear?
 Great!
 Want to hear something else?
 Check out Panic!
 At the Disco on Spotify to hear the full range of their music, and maybe you’ll like something else by them!
 To keep up with Panic! during the Death of a Bachelor Tour, go follow them on Facebook, Twitter and Instagram, and check out their website for tour updates, images and more.